-I love to walk alongside people as they make discoveries, heal, and grow.
-I say “walk alongside” because I believe therapy is a collaborative process where you feel understood and our shared insights light the way.
-Together, we will examine the areas of your life or relationships that are causing distress, confusion, or curiosity, and help you embrace the strength, wisdom, and resilience that is already within you.
+I love to walk alongside my clients as they make discoveries, heal, and grow.
+I say “walk alongside” because I believe therapy is a collaborative process where you feel truly understood and our shared insights light the way.

 More Info About My Practice

 I am currently offering teletherapy sessions until it is safe to return to in-person.
 I offer a free, no-obligation 20-minute phone consultation so we can chat and see if we feel like a good fit.